alisonkleffner/yield-map-redesign/README.md

 **File Structure**

-+ paper
-  - Contains folders for creating the manuscript under preparation
 + code
   - Code to develop suggested plots used in paper
   - Note: We are unable to provide the data at this time.
 File contains a description of what the provided data frames would look like
-+ images
++ interactive-example.html
-  - pictures of the suggested plots
+  - Interactive plot example